 ||Price Knoedler received for selling the object (normalized to 1900 USD)|

-nyc_knoedler.csv into the window where it says “Load .csv or spreadsheet”.
+nyc_knoedler.csv file that you donwloaded to your computer, and drag it into the window where it says “Load .csv or spreadsheet”.
 You should see text fill the box.
-Click load.
+Click the “Load” button below.

 The data view shows the fields (i.e. columns) from our spreadsheet, and also shows what type of variable Palladio has guessed our data are supposed to be.
 We’ve got a few text fields here, as well as date fields, and a coordinates field.